Cinépolis: Markets

-Cinépolis has opened theatres in the capitals of Guatemala, El Salvador, Costa Rica, Panama, and Colombia.
+Cinépolis has opened theaters in the capitals of Guatemala, El Salvador, Costa Rica, Panama, and Colombia.
 Cinépolis attempted to expand their business to Ecuador, but failed.
 So far, 11 theatres have been opened outside Mexico under the Cinépolis brand, with a planned expansion to Peru, with the opening of a fourteen-screen theatre in Lima, a theatre in Cali, Colombia and a third in Tegucigalpa, Honduras.

 India

-Fun Cinemas is the multiplex cinema chain in India owned by Cinepolis.
-It is based in Mumbai, and originally established in 2001, by Essel Group.
-In January 2015, at the time of acquisition by Cinépolis, Fun Cinemas operated 24 multiplexes with 83 screens in India.
+Cinepolis entered India in January 2015 by acquiring Fun Cinemas, an Indian multiplex cinema chain.
+It was based in Mumbai, and was originally established in 2001 by Essel Group.
+At the time of the acquisition, Fun Cinemas operated 24 multiplexes with 83 screens in India.

-Cinépolis has plans to operate 500 screens in India with an investment of ₹ 1,500 crore and has signed deals with 12 developers in eight cities to set up 110 screens in the first phase.
-There are also plans to enter into deals with developers to create 200 more screens across India by 2010.
-Cinépolis has locations in India at: Bhubaneswar, Jamshedpur, New Delhi, Thane, Chandigarh, Amritsar, Pune, Bengaluru, Patna, Ahmedabad, Surat, Bhopal, Ludhiana, Navi Mumbai, Mangaluru, Jaipur, Hyderabad, Coimbatore, Hubballi, Vijayawada, Kolkata, Vadodara, Mumbai, Kochi, Guwahati, Muzaffarpur, Gwalior, Lucknow and Chennai.
-It is also scheduled to open in Ahmedabad (second property), Surat (second property), Calicut, Nagpur, Ghaziabad, Indore and Betul.
+Cinépolis planned to operate 500 screens in India with an investment of ₹ 1,500 crore and signed deals with 12 developers in eight cities to set up 110 screens in the first phase.
+There were also plans to enter into deals with developers to create 200 more screens across India by 2010.
+As of September 2024, Cinepolis India operates around 450 screens.
+It plans to add 80 screens in 2025.

-Cinépolis has opened the largest Cinépolis Megaplex in Seasons Mall, Pune with 15 screens and another Megaplex at Viviana Mall, Thane with 14 screens with IMAX, 4DX, and Dolby Atmos.
-Cinepolis Kochi operates 3 VIP screens, first of its kind in India.
-Cinépolis also has its sub-brand in India known as Cinemastar.
-It was opened in December 2010 in Thane.
+Cinépolis opened its largest Megaplex in India in Seasons Mall, Pune with 15 screens.
+It also operates another Megaplex at Viviana Mall, Thane with 14 screens including IMAX, 4DX, and Dolby Atmos screens.
+Cinepolis Kochi operates 3 VIP screens while Cinepolis Thane operates 4 VIP screens, first of its kind in India.
+Cinépolis also had a sub-brand in India known as Cinemastar.
+It was opened in December 2010 in Thane and was later rebranded as a Cinepolis cinema.

-Javier Sotomayor is the Managing Director Asia and Middle East at Cinepolis Corporativo.